Binary Passage Retrieval (Learning-to-Hash)

 Can I use a non-BPR-specific model in BPR mode?

-From a purely technical perspective, there is nothing in the way of using any model with BPR.
+From a purely technical perspective, there is no impediment to using any model with BPR.
 Since the hashing function is very simple, any existing vector can be hashed.
 However, it is unlikely that your hashes will hold a lot of semantic meaning if the model has not been specifically trained to produce good hashes alongside good vectors.
 Typically this is done by including the binary loss as part of the loss function during the training process.

 How can I stay up-to-date with this exciting development?